solid/solid/README.md

 In order to try out some of the apps built using Solid, you will need typically the a identity on some solid server.
 There are two forms of authentication we use, and so two types of account.

-#### Webid-OIDC
+#### WebID-OIDC

-This use OpenID Connect to give you a web ID.
-In involves siging in with a passrot at yoyr chosen identity provider, such as (2018/2)  [solid.community](https://solid.community/), or or [soldtest.space](https://solidtest.space/).
+This uses OpenID Connect to give you a WebID.
+It involves signing in with a password at your chosen identity provider, such as (2018/2)  [solid.community](https://solid.community/), or [soldtest.space](https://solidtest.space/).

 #### WebID_TLS

 1. A WebID profile from one of the Solid-compliant [identity providers](https://solid.github.io/solid-idps/), such as